hoprnet/docs-rpch-net/docs/tutorial-extras/Running-an-RPCh-node.md

 # Running an RPCh Node

-All HOPR node runners will be able to run an RPCh node with the release of RPCh Beta.
+All HOPR node runners will be able to run an RPCh node with the release soon.
 Currently, only nodes controlled by the HOPR association are used as entry/exit nodes for RPCh relays.

 ## What Do Entry/Exit Nodes Do?